Scezaquer/dubious-programming-language/README.md

 - TODO: Generic types
 - TODO: Void pointers?
 Im not entirely sure I need it as I can already freely cast anything to anything but that would make for more explicit code.
 This may be an alternative/complementary to generics, but I feel like it would be worse
 - TODO: let strings be defined over multiple lines like "hello "\n"world" in code would evaluate to the literal "hello world"
+- TODO: if a string literal spans multiple lines it throws off the line displayed by error messages

 ### Optional